knife-zero/knife-zero.github.io/30_subcommands.md

     - JSON will be get from a work station, and then transferred to the remote node via SSH.
     - It will be try to get from local file path if you do not specify a schema.
     - It must be use with `--override-runlist` because to avoid updating local node object.
+- `--chef-license ACCEPTANCE`
+    - Used with the `--client-version` option.
+    - ACCEPTANCE is selected from '`accept`', '`accept-no-persist`', or '`accept-silent`'.
+    - Use to update the remote Chef Infra Client to version 15 or later.

 ### Examples